A scalable framework for learning from implicit user feedback to improve natural language understanding in large-scale conversational AI systems: Experiment Results and Discussion

-Given sampled one week of logged production traffic data $\mathcal{D}_{week1}$, which have been analyzed by $f_{defect}$ and $f_{rephrase}$, we first train DIM according to Section \ref{subsec:dim_train}.
-Then, we extract all high-value rephrase pairs (a defective turn and non-defective rephrase in the same session) from $\mathcal{D}_{week1}$ to train DCM according to Section \ref{subsec:dcm_train}.
-Finally, to train the re-ranker, we randomly sample 10.0MM instances $\mathcal{D}_{s} \subseteq \mathcal{D}_{week1}$, out of which 1.6MM are defects identified by $f_{defect}$.
-We apply the trained DIM to the 1.6MM defects $\mathcal{F}_{def}$ that filters them down to 480.8K target defects $\mathcal{F}_{dim}$.
-Then, all target defects $\mathcal{F}_{dim}$ are assigned a new ground-truth interpretation label by the trained DCM, which serve as the new curated supervision for building $m_{new}$, while the rest of the non-defective instances keep the top-ranked interpretation as the ground-truth label.
-In other words, most of the 10.0MM instances in $\mathcal{D}_{s}$ are used to replicate the $m_{base}$ results (a pass-through where the same input ranked list is outputted without any change), except for 480.8K (4.8\% of the total training data) that are used to revert the ranking and put a better interpretation at the top.
+Given sampled and de-identified production traffic data from one time period $\mathcal{D}_{period1}$, which have been analyzed by $f_{defect}$ and $f_{rephrase}$\footnote{In today's production system, $f_{defect}$ and $f_{rephrase}$ show $F_1$ scores over 0.70.}, we first train DIM according to Section \ref{subsec:dim_train}, with over 100MM training instances from $\mathcal{D}_{period1}$ and over 10MM defects identified by $f_{defect}$.
+Then, we extract over 8MM high-value rephrase pairs (a defective turn and non-defective rephrase in the same session) from $\mathcal{D}_{period1}$ to train DCM according to Section \ref{subsec:dcm_train}.
+To train the re-ranker, we randomly sample over 10MM instances $\mathcal{D}_{s} \subseteq \mathcal{D}_{period1}$ and over 1MM defects identified by $f_{defect}$.
+We apply the trained DIM to the sampled defects $\mathcal{F}_{def}$ that filters them down from over 1MM defects to over 300K target defects $\mathcal{F}_{dim}$ that the NLU re-ranker has sufficient features to target and produce different results.
+Then, all target defects $\mathcal{F}_{dim}$ are assigned a new ground-truth interpretation label by the trained DCM (note that not all defects have corresponding non-defect rephrases, hence the value of DCM for finding the most promising alternate interpretation from the ranked list), which serve as the new curated supervision for building $m_{new}$, while the rest of the non-defective instances keep the top-ranked interpretation as the ground-truth label.
+In other words, most of the instances in $\mathcal{D}_{s}$ are used to replicate the $m_{base}$ results (a pass-through where the same input ranked list is outputted without any change), except for over 300K (over 3\% of the total training data) that are used to revert the ranking and put a better interpretation at the top.